Kathryn-cat/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

+### About Me

-I am an undergraduate student at CMU School of Computer Science.
-My research focuses on topics in robotics.
-I am interested in problems that arise when robots are trying to use their own knowledge to solve problems, such as knowledge-based systems (KBS) and physical reasoning.
+Recently, I am an undergraduate student at [CMU School of Computer Science](https://www.cs.cmu.edu).
+My research focuses on topics in [robotics](https://www.ri.cmu.edu).
+I am interested in problems that arise when robots are trying to use their own knowledge to solve problems, such as [knowledge-based systems (KBS)](https://en.wikipedia.org/wiki/Knowledge-based_systems) and [physical reasoning](https://phyre.ai).

 My life goal is to give robots real intelligence and build a virtual platform for robotics.

-#### Coursework
+### Research